 The Decline Begins

 The combination of trawling close to the shore, along with the increasing efficiency of fishing vessels due to increased engine power, electronic fish finders and seabed mapping and advances in net technology, meant that the area could be fished like never before.
 Bottom dwelling demersal fish such as cod, hake, turbot, haddock, whiting and flatfish were now all being caught along with the pelagic (mid-water) species such as herring.
 However, such fishing intensity could not last and by the 1980s stocks of demersal fish were showing serious signs of depletion, while the herring fishery was also producing much less than it had in previous years (5).
 This should have sparked both the Firth of Clyde fishing industry and politicians into action to protect the remaining fish stocks and allow both the fish numbers and marine environment to recover.
 Instead the absolute opposite happened.
 The ban on trawling within three miles of the shore was lifted (6) allowing the entire Firth of Clyde to be intensively trawled.
 While this provided a short term boost to the now-struggling fishing industry it was a short-term measure which caused the remaining stocks to be effectively fished out.
 By the year 2000 the entire Firth of Clyde fishery was producing a fraction of the fish it had just a few decades previously.
 The Community of Arran Seabed Trust (COAST) quotes official government figures which illustrate the decline.
 The Lamlash Fishing Festival used to attract hundreds of anglers to the Isle of Arran, with seven tonnes of fish caught in 1967.
 This had dropped to under a ton by 1975, and by the 1990s the festival was producing under a quarter of a ton of fish (7).
 The festival no longer takes place.
-COAST have also produced graphs showing the catastrophic decline in other species which can be viewed here.

 The Switch from Big Fish to Small Crustaceans